-Center of Diabetes and Cardiometabolic Health – CDCH
+Center for Diabetes and Cardiometabolic Health – CDCH

 Gastrointestinal Motility Disorders Treatment in Daly City, CA

-Gastrointestinal dysmotility occurs when the digestive system’s muscle movements malfunction, disrupting peristalsis — the contractions that move food and waste through your digestive tract.
+Gastrointestinal dysmotility occurs when the muscle movements of the digestive system do not function properly, which disrupts peristalsis — the contractions that move food and waste through your digestive tract.

-In San Francisco, those living with GI dysmotility may experience difficulty swallowing, chronic constipation, nausea, bloating, and pain that significantly impact quality of life.
+In San Francisco, people with GI dysmotility may experience pain that significantly impact quality difficulty swallowing, chronic constipation, nausea, bloating, and pain that can significantly affect quality of life.

 At Center for Diabetes and Cardiometabolic Health (CDCH) in Daly City, our gastroenterology specialists provide comprehensive evaluation and treatment for all types of motility disorders.